5 New Year's Resolutions for Your Dog1 comment

 But it shouldn’t be.
 These are sentient beings that I’ve asked to join me in my home and live under the dictation of my lifestyle.
 And I owe them at least enough to spend 30 minutes a day concentrating on them.

 We’ve got a few more days before we have to get serious about 2022, but this is the busiest time of year for me as the farm is full of dogs having the best vacation ever as their families travel for the holidays.
 As I’ve spent time with these pups, I realized that our human goals tend to focus on drinking less, losing weight, or supporting relationships.
-But what do the dogs want?
+But what are good New Year's resolutions for dogs?

-After taking a look at my own dogs, I think I have the answer:
+After taking a look at my own dogs, I have some ideas for healthy dog New Year's resolutions:

 Get outside more.
 Dogs are the gods of frolic!
 They want to be outside and active, and they need regular exercise to keep them physically and mentally fit.
 Since obesity is currently a huge problem in both humans and dogs, carving out just 30 minutes a day for a brisk walk will do worlds of good for both of you.